mikecarper/meshfirmware/MeshCoreAdvantages.md

 ### Bandwidth Selection & Spreading Factor
 https://docs.helium.com/iot/lorawan-frequency-plans#us915
-A more narrow BW would most likely preform better but 125 will sometimes fit inbetween the noise.
+A more narrow BW would most likely preform better but 125khz will sometimes fit in between the noise.